 We all have our hobbies that we are passionate about, love doing, and could see turning into a second career.
 However, certain hobbies can generate stress on the spine.
 This often leads to a decrease in being able to participate in these activities, which can lead to various health issues.
-Maintaining the body’s physical fitness and keeping the spine healthy is key to being able to continue without neck or back pain.
+Maintaining the body’s physical fitness and keeping the spine healthy is key to continuing without neck or back pain.
 Hobbies are an important part of life.
-Individuals need to enjoy what they love from sports activities to music to arts and craft projects.
-Having activities/hobbies help:
+Individuals must enjoy what they love, from sports to music to arts and craft projects.
+Having activities/hobbies helps:

 - Boost mental health

 - Relieve stress

 - Promotes weight loss

 - Meditative qualities

 Here’s how to ensure the hobbies/activities are fun and safe.